All scholarships

 Who can apply for the Wellcome Trust PhD Programme in Public Health and Tropical Medicine?+

-Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Wellcome Trust, and be able to relocate to Africa & UK for the duration of the programme.
+Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Wellcome Trust, and be able to relocate to Africa for the duration of the programme.

 Is the Wellcome Trust PhD Programme in Public Health and Tropical Medicine fully funded?+